35th Annual Art Festival at Thornebrook

 10 am – 5 pm

 120 fine artists and fine craftsmen will be exhibiting October 12-13, 2019 in Gainesville, FL throughout the park-like setting of Thornebrook Village Center.
-This festival is entering its 35th year under the auspices of Thornebrook Village and the Gainesville Fine Arts Association.
+This festival is entering its 35th year under the auspices of Thornebrook Village.
 An attendance of over 20,000 is expected for this free event.
 Many of your local favorites and new faces from as far away as Wisconsin are coming to enhance your enjoyment of the show.
 There will be painting of all kinds, sculpture, photography of the familiar and the exotic – both as they were taken and some that are manipulated, mixed media from fused glass to paintings with additions, fiber arts, wood carvings and furniture, pottery and jewelry – some with gold, silver and precious gems to beach glass and stones.
 Show is laid out to take advantage of the ambiance and convenience of Thornebrook Village Square and its stores, restaurants and other amenities.

 There will be lots of good food – both festival fare such as kettle korn and gyros, and they tell me we will have the best Thai food around and Sweet Berries will provide water and sweets in the middle of the show, and from the fine restaurants and the chocolate and gelato shop.
 Don’t forget to taste the bagels, fresh sandwiches and salads from Bageland.
 Enjoy the soups, sandwiches and salads of Formaggios, Chinese and Asian fusion at Chopstix, handmade chocolates and gelato from Thornebrook Chocolates.